Perhaps the question we get asked most frequently: what carrier / plan is the best for keeping online on the road?

 Will a WiFiRanger solve your campground WiFi woes?
 Is a cellular booster the key to connectivity nirvana?
 Will you be better off juggling both an AT&T and Verizon devices, or can you get by with just one or the other?
 Should you get a cheap T-Mobile plan to serve as a backup?
 Is it worth getting something on Sprint's network?
 What about a smaller carrier - are any of them worthwhile?
 How much speed do you need, anyway?

 But in the grand scheme of things - the state of mobile connectivity is actually pretty good, and it is getting massively better all the time.
 It blows my mind that even in a sleepy little town like Cedar Key, I was today able to test 4 different ways of getting faster than 5Mbps internet speeds.

-When I first hit the road eight years ago, these sorts of speeds were the stuff of science fiction.
+When we first hit the road these sorts of speeds were the stuff of science fiction.